harishconti/heal-log/README.md

-# Clinic OS Lite
+# PatientLog

-Clinic OS Lite is a patient management system with a FastAPI backend and a React Native frontend designed for Web, iOS, and Android platforms.
+PatientLog is a patient management system with a FastAPI backend and a React Native frontend designed for Web, iOS, and Android platforms.

 ## Technical Architecture